Emergency Laceration Kits That Actually Work in US ERs (2026)

 Essential Instruments

-- Suture scissors: Delivers clean thread cutting without fraying or requiring multiple attempts
+• Suture scissors: Clean, reliable thread cutting without fraying

-- Scalpel handle with blade: Facilitates wound debridement and revision of irregular edges
+• Scalpel handle with blade: For wound debridement or revision of irregular edges

 Suture Materials